-In the slow limit of the acceleration change, the Landau-Zener type of nonadiabatic transition may be induced at an avoided crossing.
-This type of transition takes place if acceleration passes an avoided crossing spending a time longer than the inverse of the energy gap at the avoided crossing.
-Since the width of the Lorentz distribution of a resonance state (shown in Fig.~\ref{fig:density_of_states}) is broader than the energy gap at the avoided crossing, drop-off due to the dephasing of the resonance is faster than the Landau-Zener type of nonadiabatic transition.
-In other words, to realize the adiabatic change in the Landau-Zener transition at an avoided crossing, changing rate of $a(t)$ must be much slow, and it does not contribute to the drop-off mechanism in the present time scale.
-Therefore, we do not analyze other nonadiabatic effects such as the transitions from a resonance state to unstable states and transitions between resonance states, which may occur in much faster change of the acceleration rate.
+In the slow limit of the acceleration change, the Landau-Zener type of nonadiabatic transition may be induced at avoided crossings between the metastable state and extended states when the state moves along the metastable branch.
+This type of transition takes place if $a(t)$ passes an avoided crossing spending a time longer than the inverse of the energy gap of the avoided crossing.
+Since the width of the Lorentz distribution of a resonance state (shown in Fig.~\ref{fig:density_of_states}) is broader than the energy gap at the avoided crossing, dropoff due to the dephasing of the resonance is faster than the Landau-Zener type of nonadiabatic transition.
+In other words, to realize the adiabatic change in the Landau-Zener transition at an avoided crossing, the changing rate of $a(t)$ must be much slower, and we conclude that it does not contribute to the dropoff mechanism in the present timescale.
+Therefore, we do not analyze effects such as the transitions which may occur in much faster change of the acceleration rate.